 \section{Abstract}

-For any lattice path $\nu$ from the origin to a point $(a,b)$, we construct an associated flow polytope $\calF_{\widetilde{G}_B(\nu)}$ arising from an acyclic graph where bidirectional edges are permitted.
-We show that the flow polytope $\calF_{\widetilde{G}_B(\nu)}$ admits a subdivision whose dual is a $w$-simplex, where $w$ is the number of valleys in the path $E\nu N$.
-Refinements of this subdivision can be obtained by reductions of a polynomial $P_\nu$ in a generalization of M\'esz\'aros' subdivision algebra for acyclic root polytopes that allows negative roots.
-Via an integral equivalence between $\calF_{\widetilde{G}_B(\nu)}$ and the product of simplices $\Delta_a\times \Delta_b$, we obtain a subdivision algebra for a product of two simplices.
-As a special case, we give a reduction order for reducing $P_\nu$ which encodes the cyclic $\nu$-Tamari complex of Ceballos, Padrol, and Sarmiento.
+For a lattice path $\nu$ from the origin to a point $(a,b)$ using steps $E=(1,0)$ and $N=(0,1)$, we construct an associated flow polytope $\calF_{\widehat{G}_B(\nu)}$ arising from an acyclic graph where bidirectional edges are permitted.
+We show that the flow polytope $\calF_{\widehat{G}_B(\nu)}$ admits a subdivision dual to a $w$-simplex, where $w$ is the number of valleys in the path $\overline{\nu} = E\nu N$.
+Refinements of this subdivision can be obtained by reductions of a polynomial $P_\nu$ in a generalization of M\'esz\'aros' subdivision algebra for acyclic root polytopes where negative roots are allowed.
+Via an integral equivalence between $\calF_{\widehat{G}_B(\nu)}$ and the product of simplices $\Delta_a\times \Delta_b$, we thereby obtain a subdivision algebra for a product of two simplices.
+As a special case, we give a reduction order for reducing $P_\nu$ that yields the cyclic $\nu$-Tamari complex of Ceballos, Padrol, and Sarmiento.